 I share all recipes that I post on the blog with friends when I’m at school, and my family if I happen to be at home just to have more taste-testers and to confirm if a recipe’s a hit or a dud.
 These were a hit!

-For this recipe, I used One Degree Organic’s Veganic Sprouted Brown Rice Crisps, AKA healthier crispy rice cereal.
+For this recipe, I used One Degree Organic’s Veganic Sprouted Brown Rice Crisps, which is basically a healthy (and delicious!) crisp rice cereal.
+The ingredient list includes just brown rice, coconut sugar, salt, and vitamin E for freshness.

 If you try out these peanut butter crispy treats, feel free to let me know in a comment or take a picture and tag me @livbane on Instagram.
 Hope you enjoy!